This vegan miso potato salad is a probiotic-filled side dish that can be made ahead or served immediately.

 Yay for a delicious potato salad that gives your probiotics!

-Oh and this is a vegan recipe, so it’s great to serve to a crowd since almost everyone can eat it (since it’s fermented soybean paste, those with soy allergies would need to avoid).
+Oh and this is a vegan recipe, so it’s great to serve to a crowd since almost everyone can eat it (because it’s fermented soybean paste, those with soy allergies would need to avoid).